-As mentioned above, the caveat with analysing ADEV is that a) as a strict category it is largely 'dark' in CI databases and b) progression is usually associated with some type of commercial collaboration c) many ADEV units were only set up recently compared with the CDEV decade-plus development times.
-Notwithstanding, there are informative publications, the most recent of which is 'The Current Status of Drug Discovery and Development as

-Originated in United States Academia: The Influence of Industrial and Academic Collaboration on Drug Discovery and Development' (PMID 29940695).
-The Japanese authors investigated 798 drug discovery projects between 1991 and 2015 at 36 academic institutions in the United States and recorded 75% at Phase I, 50% Phase II, 59% Phase III, and 88% NDA/biologics license application (BLA) phase.
-At first sight this looks encouragingly glass-half-full (e.g. compared to Fig.4) but the constitutive problem is that not only publications but also CI sources do not generate their progression statistics in exactly the same way (e.g. using different indication merges).
+As mentioned above, the caveats with analysing ADEV are that a) as a strict category it is largely 'dark' in CI databases, b) progression is usually associated with some type of commercial collaboration and c) many ADEV units were only set up recently compared with the CDEV decade-plus development times.
+Notwithstanding, there are informative publications, the most recent of which is the 2018 'The Current Status of Drug Discovery and Development as Originated in United States Academia: The Influence of Industrial and Academic Collaboration on Drug Discovery and Development' (PMID 29940695).
+The Japanese authors investigated 798 drug discovery projects between 1991 and 2015 at 36 academic institutions in the United States.
+They recorded 75% at Phase I, 50% Phase II, 59% Phase III, and 88% NDA/biologics license application (BLA) phase.
+At first sight this looks encouragingly glass-half-full (e.g. compared to Fig.4) but the constitutive problem is that neither publications nor CI sources enerate their progression statistics in exactly the same way (e.g. they may use different indication merges).
 However, the glass-half-empty message from this paper is encoded in Fig.9.